 A commercial featuring a man standing in a room, dressed in a suit, wearing a luxury brand name belt, scrolls patterns on a Powerpoint presentation.
 Confined in the dark lights of his office, the anonymous character is giving us a private marketing and economics lesson.

 How do we determine the price of goods?
 How do we keep customers?
 How do we increase performance and create value?
 How do we earn a maximum in a short time with minimum risks?

-These are the questions to which this unscrupulous commercial tells insightful answers.
-Mohamed Bourouissa points here money’s attractiveness and its power as an integrative model of success but also to a dichotomous scale in which money possesses force and violence, and is exclusive by nature.
+These are the questions to which this unscrupulous commercial gives insightful answers.
+Mohamed Bourouissa points out money’s attractiveness and power as an integrative model of success and a dichotomous scale in which capital possesses force and violence and is exclusive by nature.